Show yourself some love and re-evaluate your goals

 That might mean shifting the timeline, delegating some of the responsibility, relying more heavily on a support system, or focusing the rest of your time on projects you find more fulfilling.
 Work with your team to set up a plan that maximizes everyone’s strengths and happiness levels.

-There’s nothing wrong with adjusting your goals as long as you do it with realistic self-awareness.
+There’s nothing wrong with needing to adjust or re-evaluate your goals as long as you do it with realistic self-awareness.
 Be honest with yourself and encourage everyone you work with to do the same.

 Above all, be kind to yourself.